Param-Punjab/tutorial/README.md

 - **Commands and configurations** for various systems and tools.
 - **Personal notes** to help understand and remember key concepts.

-Feel free to explore, contribute, and learn alongside me as I document my journey!
+Feel free to explore, contribute, and learn alongside me as I document my journey !